mbcarruthers/function_pointers/README.md

 I run with : `./main`

-However , it should work with and C++11 compliant compiler.
+However , it should work with any C++11 compliant compiler